Skip to Main Content

 Status

 Each year, the Watershed Stewards Program partners with approximately 20 environmental organizations throughout California to support and mentor Corpsmembers as they begin their careers as environmental professionals.
-The next open application period for WSP Year 32 (October 1st, 2025 – August 20, 2026) will be January 2025.
-If you are interested in hosting Corpsmembers please contact us!
+The next open application period for WSP Year 33 will be January 2026 and will follow a process similar to Year 32.
+If you have questions please contact us!

 Internship Inquiries